The Risks of Genetic Engineering 2.0: An Interview with Dana Perls of Friends of the Earth

 Arty: It seems like even the mainstream press is ignoring the science and promoting the talking points are of the biotech industry.

 Dana: Unfortunately, we’re seeing a significant trend attacking both organic and the non-GMO movement.
 We’ve seen a lot of excellent investigative journalists be attacked for exposing the influence of corporations and the agro-chemical companies like Monsanto on the EPA.
-The recent glyphosate trial and Monsanto papers showed very clearly that there is an unfortunate backdoor influence of big ag on our regulations.
+The court victories by people who got cancer caused by their exposure to round up and the Monsanto papers showed very clearly that there is an unfortunate backdoor influence of big ag on our regulations.

 It’s unfortunate that the trend we’re seeing is for journalists to play down the merits of organic, or to attack organic.
 We’ve seen media make claims that GMOs are safe.
 The same trend of corporate influence in our government is playing out in mainstream media where people who choose to do a deeper exposure of the dirty politics involved in our food system and in genetic engineering and pesticides, those individuals are very quickly attacked, silenced and moved off their beat.
 It’s become a dangerous place in the United States to speak out against the agro-chemical industry.